Breast Care Center

 (MRI) of the breast uses a powerful magnetic field, radio waves and a computer

 to produce detailed pictures of the structures within the breast.
-It is

 Breast Health Navigator - Patient navigation helps guide patients through and around barriers